-27. The COMESA-EAC-SADC Tripartite arrangement represent best practice that the other RECs are encouraged to emulate in order to accelerate the harmonization of their programmes and activities.
+28. The COMESA-EAC-SADC Tripartite arrangement represent best practice that the other RECs are encouraged to emulate in order to accelerate the harmonization of their programmes and activities.
 During their second Summit held in Johannesburg, South Africa on 12th June 2011, the Tripartite Heads of State and Government signed the Declaration Launching the Negotiations for the Establishment of the Tripartite Free Trade Area; adopted the Roadmap for Establishing the Tripartite FTA and also adopted the Tripartite FTA Negotiating Principles, Processes and Institutional Framework.
 The Tripartite FTA comprise of three Pillars; Market Integration, Infrastructure Development and Industrial Development.
-The negotiations are supposed to be completed by June 2014, in accordance with the roadmap that was agreed upon.
-The Tripartite Member States should finalize the outstanding negotiation issues particularly on tariff offers and rules of origin.
+The Movement of Business Persons shall be negotiated under a separate track.